Service Learning at Mount Tamalpais School

 Kindergarten: Campus Kindness

 Kindergarten students perform random acts of kindness on campus, such as leaving notes for staff, faculty, their 5th and 8th grade Buddy Bears.

 First Grade: Socktober

-First Grade students lead the charge to collect new pairs of socks for the (insert name) homeless shelter.
+First Grade students lead the charge to collect new pairs of socks for a local homeless shelter.
 Along with this #1 requested item, first grade students will include a homemade card with each pair of socks donated.